-- Build regression model and evaluate factors
+- Build the regression model and evaluate factors

 At this stage, data drives results.
 Run the regression model and eliminate extraneous and cross-correlated variables.

-- Finalize and evaluate model
+- Finalize and evaluate the model

 - Allocate quotas

-Using the data at hand, use the model to predict future performance and to translate it into contributions.
+Using the data at hand, use the model to predict future performance and translate it into contributions.